HIV/AIDS in the United States: Perspective of doctors

-The global spread of HIV/AIDS was met with great fear and concern by the American population in the 1980s, much like any other epidemic, and those who were primarily affected were African Americans, Hispanic/Latino Americans, homosexual and bisexual men, and intravenous drug users.
+The global spread of HIV/AIDS was met with great fear and concern by the American population in the 1980s, and those who were primarily affected were African Americans, Hispanic/Latino Americans, homosexual and bisexual men, and intravenous drug users.
 During the early years of the epidemic, doctors began to not treat patients affected with HIV/AIDS, not only to create distance from these groups of people, but also because they were afraid to contract the disease themselves.
 At the time, a surgeon in Milwaukee stated: "I've got to be selfish.
 It's an incurable disease that's uniformly fatal, and I'm constantly at risk for getting it.
 I've got to think about myself.
 I've got to think about my family.
 That responsibility is greater than to the patient."

 Some doctors thought it was their duty to stay away from the risk of contracting HIV because they had other patients to think of.
 In a survey of doctors in the mid to late 1980s, a substantial number of physicians indicated that they did not have an ethical obligation to treat and care for those patients affected with HIV/AIDS.
 A study of primary care providers showed that half would not care for patients if they were given a choice.
 In 1990, a national survey of doctors showed that "only 24% believed that office-based practitioners should be legally required to provide care to individuals with HIV infection."
 Nonetheless, there were many doctors who chose to care for patients affected with HIV/AIDS for different reasons: they shared the same sexual orientation as the infected; a commitment to providing care to the diseased; an interest in the mysteries of infectious disease; and/or a desire to tame the awful threat.

 By race and ethnicity

 African Americans

 African Americans are the ethnic group most disproportionately affected by HIV/AIDS, compared with other races and ethnicities in the United States.
-They represented approximately 12% of the U.S. population in 2018, but accounted for an estimated 43% of new HIV infections in 2017.
+They represented approximately 12% of the US population in 2018, but accounted for an estimated 43% of new HIV infections in 2017.
 Furthermore, they make up nearly 52% of AIDS-related deaths in the United States.
-A 2006 report from the Centers for Disease Control and Prevention (CDC) estimated that about half of the 1 million U.S. citizens living with HIV/AIDS were African–American.
+A 2006 report from the Centers for Disease Control and Prevention (CDC) estimated that about half of the 1 million US citizens living with HIV/AIDS were African–American.
 A 2010 study published on the American Journal of Public Health reported that 64% of women infected with HIV/AIDS in the United States were African–American.
 In 2019, African–American and multiracial populations experienced the highest reported homelessness rates of any other ethnic or racial group diagnosed with HIV/AIDS in the United States.
 In the year 2021, approximately 60% of new HIV diagnoses among women in the United States were represented by Black women.